 With the predictive text entry method, the user presses one key per character and the program matches the key sequence to words in a dictionary (Haestrup, 2001).
+In that sense, although its name suggests otherwise, this method merely aims at disambiguating the words rather than predicting them.
 Even if several characters are mapped to the same key, in many cases, only one word is possible given the sequence.
 This method makes it possible to reduce the KSPC to roughly 1.
 If the key sequence corresponds to two or more words, the user can browse through the resulting word list and choose the word s/he intended to write.